 To support your involvement during this pivot election, we are offering a trio of online trainings to learn about some of the most pressing issues at the crossroads of science and this election—and get the tips and skills to be an effective voice for science.

 Learn from a mix of political scientists and leading democratic reform and environmental justice organizers about opportunities to improve voting access and representation going into the 2020 election.
-We will also explore the intersection of voting rights, environmental justice, and science-informed policymaking.
-You will get tips, tools, and concrete ways to use your voice as a science advocate and constituent to make a difference in the election.
+Explore the intersection of voting rights, environmental justice, and science-informed policymaking.
+Get tips, tools, and concrete ways to use your voice as a science advocate and constituent to make a difference in the election.

 Learn about the Science Rising Challenge and associated resources and how they can support your community or campus-based work to increase civic engagement actions like voting.
 We’ll share the research behind these tactics to help you understand how you can make a difference no matter how much time you have, your location, or your voting eligibility.

 - Video: Why We Work for Racial Equity

 - From our blog: